 With summer in full force, you may be feeling the need to get your tresses off your shoulders and out of the way.
 Our advice for the most practical updo?
 Turn to the bun, a practical look that never goes out of style.
 Although buns are usually worn quite simply, with one’s hair neatly tucked away—either piled on top of your head or rolled up at your nape—buns can be pretty funky.
+We reached out to the experts for their creativity when it comes to having fun with the bun.

 Meet the Expert